 Keep calm and carry on

 Face every challenge positively, and think rationally.
 A stressed and anxious mind will simply make more mistakes and exaggerate the significance of others.
-If it’s all getting too much, take time out and unwind before restarting once you’re fresh again.
+If it’s all getting too much, take a break and relax, before restarting once you’re fresh again.

 How to use ramps, jacks and axle stands safely

 Make sure the car is on level ground.
-Apply the car’s handbrake, put it in gear and then place wheel chocks at the opposite end of the vehicle from where you intend to work.
+Apply the car’s parking brake, put it in gear and then place wheel chocks at the opposite end of the vehicle from where you intend to work.

-Now use a sturdy trolley or scissor jack that is rated to take the weight of your car, making sure it’s supporting the vehicle at the strongest place as shown in the car’s handbook.
-Don’t use your car’s spare wheel jack.
-It’s simply not made to support a car in this way.
+Now use a sturdy jack that is rated to take the weight of your car, making sure it’s supporting the vehicle at the strongest place as shown in the car’s owners manual, or your Haynes book.
+Don’t use your car’s spare tire jack.
+It is made only for emergency use, not regular service and is not up to the task of repeated use..

-Having raised the car, you can now position your two axle stands under the correct jacking points as indicated in the car’s handbook.
+Having raised the car, you can now position your two jack stands under the correct jacking points as indicated in the manual.
 Having done so, lower the car gently onto them.
-Leave the jack in contract with the car as an extra precaution.
+Leaving the jack in contract with the car can be an extra precaution.

 Alternatively, you can use ramps of the correct specification to support the car.
-Since they support a wider area, some mechanics prefer to use these over axle stands.
+Since they support a wider area, some mechanics prefer to use these over jack stands.
+Of course, you can't use ramps if you plan on removing the wheels.

 How to undo a radiator cap safely

-If you car has a clear coolant expansion bottle enabling you to check the coolant level, there should be little reason to undo the radiator cap.
-Reasons for doing so might be to check the cap itself is working, to flush out the system or to check for oil and water deposits on the neck of the filler indicating possible head gasket failure.
+If you car has a clear coolant expansion reservoir it will enable you to check the coolant level, with little reason to undo the radiator cap.
+Reasons for doing so might be to check that the cap itself is working, to flush out the system, or to check for oil and water deposits on the neck of the filler indicating possible head gasket failure.

-Still, if you must undo it, make sure the engine is cold, or at least allow 15 to 20 minutes to elapse after you switch it off.
-A radiator operates under pressure and if you undo the cap when the coolant is still hot, it will spurt out, possibly scalding you.
+If you must undo it, make sure the engine is cold, and allow at least an hour to elapse after you switch it off.
+A radiator operates under pressure and if you undo the cap when the coolant is hot, it will spray steam and hot water out of it, most likely scalding you.

 Safety tip: Never undo the radiator cap of a hot engine.